Three Warning Signs of Nursing Home Abuse

 5 stars

 Nursing home abuse may be one of your worst fears.
 When you place your loved one in a nursing home, you want to know that they are being well cared for.
-Yet often nursing home abuse and neglect takes place without the loved ones ever knowing about it.
+Yet, often, nursing home abuse and neglect take place without the loved ones ever knowing about it.
 Here’s what you need to look for when you visit your loved one to determine if they are being abused or neglected.

 Signs of Elder Abuse